 Consult Your Doctor About a Diuretic

 Diuretics, also known as water pills, help increase the production of urine.
-Water retention can cause serious pains and issues for some women.
+Water retention can cause serious pain and issues for some women.
 If you experience serious water retention, talk to your doctor about a diuretic to see if this is an option.

 Monitor Your Fiber Intake

-Fiber will promote bowel movements, which can irritate them and cause more bloating.
+Fiber will promote bowel movements, which can irritate them and cause more abdominal bloating.
 It is essential to have fiber in your diet — just make sure you don’t overconsume.

 Try IV Therapy

-IV therapy can help reduce bloating by replenishing your body with fluids, nutrients and more.
+IV therapy can help reduce bloating by replenishing your body with fluids, nutrients, and more.
 A trusted IV company can help relieve symptoms and help you feel better.

 IV Therapy for Bloating

 If you’re at a point where you feel like nothing is helping alleviate your bloating, we have the solution for you.
-Mobile IV Medics offers IV therapy for women experiencing period symptoms, including bloating, pain and more.
+Mobile IV Medics offers IV therapy for women experiencing period symptoms, including bloating, pain, and more.

 What Is IV Therapy?

 If you’ve ever been in the hospital or had a procedure done, you’ve probably had an IV put into your body.
 Our therapy works the same way as we administer it through your veins.
-Our unique IV solutions deliver vitamins into your body to help alleviate your symptoms.
+Our unique IV solutions deliver vitamins into your body to help alleviate your gastrointestinal symptoms.

-Even if you have not had an IV in the past, we can assure you it will definitely help you feel better.
+Even if you have not had an IV in the past, we can assure you it will help you feel better.
 IV treatment for premenstrual syndrome (PMS) can help relieve symptoms such as: